How to Make the Most Delicious Chocolate Chip Cookie Bars

 In a large bowl, mix the brown sugar, butter, eggs and vanilla until they’re just combined.
 You don’t want to over mix them, so it’s okay if there are still a few lumps of butter or brown sugar here and there.

-In a separate bowl, combine the flour, baking soda and salt.
+In a separate bowl, combine the flour, baking powder and salt.
 Then, mix the dry ingredients into the wet until a thick, brownie-like batter forms.
 Fold in the chocolate chips until they’re evenly distributed throughout the batter.

 Test Kitchen Tip: Did you know there’s a difference between light and brown sugar?
 Find out what it is here, and decide which one is best for your taste buds.